Bayern beat lowly Cologne to delay Leverkusen party, Mainz win

 A win on Sunday will give unbeaten Leverkusen an unassailable 16-point lead with only five matchdays left.

-Third-placed VfB Stuttgart can move back level with Bayern if they beat Eintracht Frankfurt at home later on Saturday.
+Third-placed VfB Stuttgart stayed level with Bayern after a 3-0 home win over Eintracht Frankfurt in the late game.

+Serhou Guirassy slammed home his 25th of the Bundesliga season on 11 minutes as a video review reversed the assistant referee's erroneous flag.
+Guinea's Guirassy has now scored more goals in a German top-flight season than any other Stuttgart player in history.

+Strike partner Deniz Undav, a Germany Euro 2024 hopeful, soon made it 2-0 with aplomb against sixth-placed Frankfurt and Jamie Leweling prodded in the third before half-time.

 In the relegation battle, fourth-bottom Bochum and new coach Heiko Butscher drew 1-1 at home to Heidenheim after Keven Schlotterbeck scored at both ends.